 How to Cook Your Turkey

 For best results cooking your whole bird, we recommend dry brining.
-Essentially, all this means is that you marinade your turkey with salt a few days prior to cooking it.
+This will give you crispier skin and help the meat retain moisture during cooking.
+Dry brining is essentially marinating your turkey with salt or salt combined with other fresh herbs and spices a few days prior to cooking.
 For this to be successful, you must apply salt to both the outer skin, and the inside cavity of the bird.
 This enables the salt to work its way into the proteins of the turkey, and deeply penetrate the meat to aid in tenderisation, and deeper penetration of salt improving overall flavour.
 It also helps to retain succulence as it roasts.

 Preparing the turkey for the oven